CroPo/roguelike-tutorial-2018/part_13/README.md

 For unequipping, I simply iterate over all slots and see if the `EntityId` of the item in this slot matches.
 If the item was found `Some` slot will be returned, otherwise `None`.

+With that feature being fully functional now, the equip menu is next on the list.
+If the player selects an not equipped item from the list, it will be equipped.
+If the item is already equipped, it will be unequipped.

+The hotkey for opening the menu will be `e`.